-• In general, the community agrees that these values should be applied to the other historic places that BPR

-• Information collected will support and inform the concurrent HiPP project.
-Outcomes will be provided to
+- In general, the community agrees that these values should be applied to the other historic places that BPR owns and manages. - Information collected will support and inform the concurrent HiPP project.
+Outcomes will be provided to the project management team for use in both plans.